There’s been quite a storm this week after a federal politician was sworn into office as part of the government’s new

 Is it appropriate to continue using the holy books of any faith to swear an oath?
 Please leave your thoughts in the comments section of this post.

 By the way, I’m interested in a range of opinions but I will remove any comments that aren’t respectful.
-If you want a bit of an insight into what that means here, you can check out my Comments Policy.Friends share .... so please consider sharing "What’s with all the swearing?" using the buttons above.
+If you want a bit of an insight into what that means here, you can check out my Comments Policy.Friends share .... so please consider sharing "What’s with all the swearing?" using the buttons below.
 Thanks.